mbtoomey/genome_biology_FA24/Lessons/Genome_Eval.md

 To do this we will use [Jellyfish](https://www.genome.umd.edu/jellyfish.html#Release) for K-mer counting and visualize the spectra with [Genomescope](http://genomescope.org/genomescope2.0/).

-Let's take a look at the immumina sequencing reads we used to construct the pseudomonas genome assembly in Chapter 5 of the Genomics Adventure.
+Let's take a look at the illumina sequencing reads we used to construct the pseudomonas genome assembly in Chapter 5 of the Genomics Adventure.

 First we will count the k-mers and export a histogram file with Jellyfish